felipedesQ/padua-csv-importer/README.md

 # padua-csv-importer
 CSV Object Importer

-Clone the repository in your local machine.
+Clone the repository in to your local machine.

 ###### git clone https://github.com/felipedesQ/padua-csv-importer.git